 While I make it a point to know what is currently fashionable in the art world, if my work does not fit into that frame, so be it.
 My satisfaction comes from the art-making process and from connecting with others who, like me, also find meaning in what I create.

-This is what I have to say about my art after eight years of aspiring to become a full-time artist.
-My art and I are still evolving as my curiosity, and desire to improve as well as to challenge myself continue.
-In another eight years, who knows what my statement will be?
+This is what I have to say about my art after ten years of aspiring to become a full-time artist.
+My art and I are still evolving as my curiosity, and desire to improve and challenge myself continue.
+In another decade, who knows what my statement will be?

 Although I do not have formal fine arts credential, I have been taking art classes intermittently since my first at the Museum of Fine Arts in Boston when I was twelve.
 In addition to Emmanuel College courses in art history, aesthetics, and painting (I was an English Literature major), Cambridge Adult Education drawing classes comprised my art education.
 Then I put aside art to earn a doctorate at Harvard Business School, start a career as a management professor at Bentley University, and raise a family.
-After a 25-year hiatus, I resumed taking at least one art class a year at the MFA’s Museum School, the DeCordova Museum, or Watertown’s Arsenal Center for the Arts.
+After a 25-year hiatus, I resumed taking at least one art class a year at the MFA’s Museum School, the DeCordova Museum, or Watertown’s Arsenal Center for the Arts (re-named Mosesian Center for the Arts).
 Among my instructors were Hannah Barrett, Jaque Baldini, Marjorie Glick, Mary O’Malley, and Cat Bennett.

 In 2011 I retired a bit early from my professional career in order to make art my primary occupation.
 Accompanying my husband in Singapore for six months, I was able to take courses in Chinese brush painting at Nanyang Academy of Fine Arts and Japanese botanical watercolor painting at Studio Miu.
 Since returning to the U.S., I have studied perspective drawing with Steve Rich at Boston Architectural College, and taken a Nikon School Weekend Photography Workshop.
 In the Berkshire Hills, where we have a second home (and my improvised oil-painting studio), I have participated in three workshops at the IS183 School in Stockbridge, MA with Jura Adams.
 And, I have taken classes at the Becket Arts Center with Steve Hamlin, Wednesday Nelena Sorokin, and Michele Klemaszewski.
-Most recently I benefited from Craig Pursely's "Painting Landscapes from Photographs" at the Landgrove Inn in Vermont.
+I benefited from Craig Pursely's "Painting Landscapes from Photographs" at the Landgrove Inn in Vermont and Jeremy Durling's "Painting From Life: The Figure and the Portrait" at Cambridge Center for Adult Education.

 Juried Art Exhibits